erp-texh-2022/etworkk-14.0/addons/mass_mailing/README.md

 Easily manage your marketing campaigns, discussion groups, leads and opportunities in one simple and powerful platform.

-Integrated with Dosyt Apps
+Integrated with etwork Apps
 -------------------------

-Get access to mass mailing features from every Dosyt app to improve the way your users communicate.
+Get access to mass mailing features from every etwork app to improve the way your users communicate.

-Send template of emails from Dosyt <a href="https://www.etwork.com/page/mailing">CRM opportunities</a>, select leads based on marketing segments, send <a href="https://www.etwork.com/page/recruitment">job offers</a> and automate answers to applicants, reuse email template in the lead automation marketing campaigns.
+Send template of emails from etwork <a href="https://www.etwork.com/page/mailing">CRM opportunities</a>, select leads based on marketing segments, send <a href="https://www.etwork.com/page/recruitment">job offers</a> and automate answers to applicants, reuse email template in the lead automation marketing campaigns.